samboy/rg32hash/C/tinyrg32.md

 about 64 bits of entropy (the famous “Shattered” attack breaking SHA-1 from 2017 took about 2 ** 64 work).

-tinyrg32 will generate a long, but finite, list of passwords; it is designed to be used with the standard `head` and `tail` tools included with *NIX to pick the password we can use.
+tinyrg32 will generate a somewhat long, but finite, list of passwords;
+it is designed to be used with the standard `head` and `tail` tools included with *NIX to pick the password we can use.
 These tools allow us to print only a single line from a list given to us; for example:

 ```
 tinyrg32 - _B1ah 'secret:example.com' | head -1 | tail -1